top of page

 Content is all around us.
 From billboards to television and mobile phones.
 Therefore, it's almost impossible to avoid marketing advertisements trying to make us buy something or use a certain service.

 Moreover, many would agree that marketing, nowadays, creates content overload.
 This fact makes it even harder for companies to engage with customers and to retain them.
-This is because the online environment is full of interesting marketing products reaching many different customers every day.
-However, we can say that the hardest challenge facing marketers is to stand out since anyone can create digital content cheaply and at any time.
+Indeed, the online environment is full of interesting marketing products that reach different customers every day.
+What’s more, one of the hardest challenges facing marketers nowadays is to stand out.
+This is because anyone can create digital content cheaply and at any time.

 Why is it important to focus on context marketing in your business?

-You have probably received plenty of emails advertising some company's newsletters when you've bought something from them once.
-So, it probably reached a point when the information was irrelevant, even spamming.
+You have probably received plenty of emails advertising some company's newsletters after you bought something from them once.
+It probably also reached a point when the information you were receiving was irrelevant, or even spamming.

-In general, the problem is that we usually receive so much information that is not enough, so we end up ignoring them.
-Therefore, for a marketer, applying context is the key in order to be seen and to succeed in the congested market of content.
+The problem is that we usually receive too much information and we end upignoring most of it.
+Therefore, for marketers, applying context is key if they want to be seen and succeed in the congested market of content.

-What context exactly is it and how to use it to engage clients?
+What context exactly is and how to use it to engage clients?

 However, the real value of content matters only when it meets customers’ expectations.
-Also, it is important to be relevant to what a customer is looking for.
-So, targeting potential customer needs has positive benefits on your business.
+In other words, it is important to be relevant to what a customer is looking for.

-• Develop a more focused digital marketing strategy
+• Development of a more focused digital marketing strategy

 • Better quality lead generation